Constraining Dipole Radiation with Multiband Gravitational Waves from Eccentric Binary Black Holes: Eccentric waveform model with dipole radiation

 \subsection{Dipole-radiation correction}

-Beyond the quadrupolar radiation predicted by GR, a broad class of modified gravity theories may admit an additional dipole radiation channel, whose existence is quite generically related to the strong equivalence principle \cite{Will:2018bme, Barausse:2016eii, Shao:2016ezh}.
+Beyond the quadrupolar radiation predicted by GR, a broad class of modified gravity theories may admit an additional dipole radiation channel, which is often associated with violations of the strong equivalence principle \cite{Will:2018bme, Barausse:2016eii, Shao:2016ezh}.
 In such cases, the total \ac{GW} energy flux of a compact binary can be parametrized in a theory-agnostic way as

 where $\dot{E}_{\rm GR}$ is the leading quadrupole flux in GR, $a$ is the semi-major axis of orbit, and $b$ is a dimensionless coefficient characterizing the strength of the dipole correction.
 For a given underlying theory, $b$ can be expressed in terms of the corresponding coupling constants or effective charges of the binary.
 For instance, in Jordan-Fierz-Brans-Dicke-like scalar-tensor theories one has $b=5(\Delta\alpha)^2/96$, where $\Delta\alpha$ denotes the difference between the scalar charges of the two bodies.
 Using $M/a \sim v^2$, with $v$ the characteristic orbital velocity, one finds that the additional term scales as $v^{-2}$ relative to the GR quadrupole flux.
 It therefore corresponds to a relative $-1$\,PN correction, and is expected to be important for widely separated binaries, i.e. in the low-frequency regime.